Bwc9876/CodeReview/tests/TESTS.md

 #### test_no_user

-Test to make sure if an invalid id is passed, no user is returned Expected result: No user is returned
+Test to make sure if an invalid id is passed, no user is returned.
+Expected result: No user is returned

 #### test_no_email